gabrielcostasilva/pattern-dao/README.md

 Although this project is a valid implementation of DAO pattern, this branch has several issues:

 * ~~It lacks a consistent [data transfer object](http://www.corej2eepatterns.com/TransferObject.htm) (DTO) to enable data in and out of DAOs;~~ - checkout branch [dto](https://github.com/gabrielcostasilva/python-data-access/tree/dto)
-* It lacks unit tests;
+* ~~It lacks unit tests;~~ - check out branch [unit-test](https://github.com/gabrielcostasilva/python-data-access/tree/unit-test)
 * It opens a new connection each time a DAO is instantiated;
 * It repeats itself a lot!
 * It requires setting the entire environment by hand - no automation!
 * The project is tied to MySQL database;

-I hope to address these issues in the future.
-Checkout this project branches to see improvements.
+* DAO methods does not return objects;
+* Data types are not enforced;
+* Dataclasses are not immutable;
+* It lacks logging;
+* UI and internal concerns are tangled;
+* Mocks or testcontainers could improve tests.

+**Notice that** these issues and their resolution in other branches in this repository follow the order in which they are presented in the list above.

 ## Project Setup